15 University Graduate CV Examples [& Templates]

 • Your degree subject and subsidiary subject

 As you lack direct work experience, like many other recent graduates, you should include all the relevant educational details.
-Choosing the right university graduate CV template will give you enough space to add all the important details.
+Choosing the right university graduate CV template will give you enough space to add all the important information.

 Example of an education section for a university graduate’s CV